 On the day you can take part in the Big Butterfly Count 2021 as well as a range of free activites using our agroforestry farm produce.
 Timed guided walks and refreshments will also be on offer.

-It’s open to everyone and free to attend, but booking is essential.
+It’s open to everyone.
+Admission is free, but booking is essential.

 Do not just turn up without a booking.